clojure-doc/clojure-doc.github.io/content/md/articles/cookbooks/parsing_xml_with_zippers.md

-I hope these simple examples have given you an idea of the ease with which you can process XML using Clojure, and how simple it is to extend the tools already provded in interesting directions.
+I hope these simple examples have given you an idea of the ease with which you can process XML using Clojure, and how simple it is to extend the tools already provided in interesting directions.

 ## Contributors